jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 which is the form used in the original LightFM paper, ["Metadata Embeddings for User and Item Cold-start Recommendations"](https://arxiv.org/pdf/1507.08439.pdf) by Maciej Kula.
 Several functions are appropriate for $$f(\cdot)$$ here: simply using an identity function allows us to predict numerical ratings, while squashing the vector product through a sigmoid function maps to binary preferences.

-This has the added benefit of greatly streamlining training -- rather than needing to work with the entire matrix in memory, we only care about per-element loss $$L(r_{ij}, \hat{r}_{ij})$$, making the problem naturally suited to training via stochastic gradient descent.
+This has the added benefit of greatly streamlining training -- rather than needing to work with the entire matrix in memory, we only care about per-element loss $$L(r_{ij}, \hat{r}_{ij})$$, making the problem naturally suited to training via [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

 ### Ranking Loss Functions

-In the case of explicit feedback, where our prediction $$\hat{r}_{ij}$$ directly indicates a numerical score or rating, this behaves essentially like a regression problem -- we can learn our embedded representation to minimize an appropriate loss (e.g., mean-squared error), which is well-suited for learning by stochastic gradient descent or alternating least squares.
+In the case of explicit feedback, where our prediction $$\hat{r}_{ij}$$ directly indicates a numerical score or rating, this behaves essentially like a regression problem -- we can learn our embedded representation to minimize an appropriate loss (e.g., mean-squared error), which is well-suited for learning by SGD or alternating least squares.

 Things get more interesting when we are dealing with implicit feedback, e.g., when we only have binary interaction (or lack thereof) rather than explicit ratings to predict.
 In the explicit case, we could leverage high versus low ratings to teach the model to distinguish preferences.